37.5 hours per week

 • Experience working with low-income families, knowledge of agencies and services available to address the needs of families in Onondaga County.

-• A valid New York State driver license and accessibility by telephone.
+• A valid New York State driver license.

-• Bi-lingual ability preferred in those target areas where a second language predominates.
+• Bi-lingual ability preferred in target areas where a second language predominates.

 1. Recruit Head Start participants.